Lottery Terms & Conditions

 St Luke’s Hospice Lottery full terms and conditions

-- To enter the lottery, you must be a UK resident aged 18 (eighteen) or over.
+- To enter the lottery, you must be a GB resident aged 16 (sixteen) or over.
+St Luke’s Hospice has age verification procedures in place.
+Underage gambling is an offence.

 - All tickets are priced at £1.
 All payments must be received in cash or cleared funds before the ticket can be entered into the draw and is eligible to win a prize.

-- All new members will be sent a welcome letter advising them of their randomly selected unique draw number created by secure computer software.
+- All new players will be sent a welcome letter (except for single ticket players) advising them of their randomly selected unique draw number created by secure computer software.
 The lottery is computer based, and uses Donorflex Software provided by Care Data Systems, Patrick House, Lakeside Centre,180 Lifford Lane, Birmingham B30 3NU, who will certify that the software is truly random, in accordance with the requirements of the Gambling Commission.

 - All lottery entry sales are final and subject to Rule 12 below, and except as allowed under clause 13, no refunds will be made at any time.
 You acknowledge that your payment of £1 per ticket to enter the lottery does not guarantee that you will win any prize.

-- The draw for the prizes will be made weekly, normally on a Thursday at the St Luke’s Hospice office.
+- The draw for the prizes will be made weekly, normally on a Thursday at the St Luke’s Hospice office with the exception of Bank Holidays where the draw will take place on the next working day.
 You do not need to attend the draw to win a prize.

 - Prize winners will be notified by letter or telephone within 7 days of the draw, with exception to the Christmas holiday period whereby we will notify you of the win in the first two weeks of the New Year.
 The weekly winners will also be published on our website.

-- Cash prizes awarded will be made by cheque in the name of the entrant only.
+- Prizes awarded will be made by cheque in the name of the entrant only.

 - It is a condition of these Rules that by accepting a prize, the winner agrees to participate in promotional activity and St Luke’s Hospice reserves the right to use the name and address of the winner, their photograph and audio and/or visual recordings of them unless St Luke’s Hospice receives prior notification to the contrary.

-- A unique, randomly selected lottery number will be issued when you either sign up to become a member or buy a single ticket, with the confirmation of entry.
-An alternate Lottery number may be issued on request by a member provided that it has not already been allocated to an existing member.
+- A unique, randomly selected lottery number will be issued when you either sign up to become a player or buy a single ticket, with the confirmation of entry.
+An alternate lottery number may be issued on request by a player provided that it has not already been allocated to an existing player.

 - St Luke’s Hospice reserves the right to decline to accept an application, cancel an existing subscription, or terminate or suspend the lottery.